Eric Khoo’s film on food, family, and culture isn’t always strong on plot but is ultimately satisfying.

 The way the family’s story ends is ultimately satisfying, which makes it frustrating that the film spent so much time focusing on the more standard pat sentimentality of a son grappling with the memory of a distant father and a mother taken before her time.
 Had the film introduced the cause of Madame Lee and Mei Lian’s falling out, it would have set up a rather interesting character arc for Masato much earlier.
 Even after learning about the Japanese occupation, Masato can only focus on how mean Lee was to his mother, only capable of seeing the situation from his and his mother’s position.
 While Lee’s abandonment of her daughter is cold, it comes from a deep sense of personal trauma.
 We see Lee feel regret, but it would have been more impacting to also see Masato understand his grandmother more deeply.

-While the first half of Ramen Shop dabbles in some familiar dynamics, Khoo’s loving depictions of the food that frame their story carries the film until it can get to a stronger back half, and the ending is as satisfying as a big bowl of ramen.
+While the first half of Ramen Shop dabbles in some familiar dynamics, Khoo’s loving depictions of the food that frame their story carry the film until it can get to a stronger back half, and the ending is as satisfying as a big bowl of ramen.

 Ramen Shop is playing at the Gene Siskel Film Center May 24-30.
 Get tickets here.